 Empire was always primarily one of defence.
 Charlesworth

-In general the Alpine provinces did not reach the same level of wealth of other Roman territories in Germany and France, yet the mosaic found in a rural villa outside Salzburg can stand comparison with those by the same subject which can be seen in richer parts of the Empire, e.g. at Italica (Spain), Paphos (Cyprus) and Thuburbo Majus (Tunisia).
+In general the Alpine provinces did not reach the same level of wealth of other Roman territories in Germany and France, yet the mosaic which was found at a rural villa outside Salzburg can stand comparison with those by the same subject which can be seen in richer parts of the Empire, e.g. at Paphos (Cyprus) and Thuburbo Majus (Tunisia).

 Kunsthistorisches Museum: exhibits from Virunum in Noricum, near today's Magdalensberg in Carinthia, the southernmost state of Austria: (left) marble Amazon (IInd century AD, found in 1826); (right) bronze griffin (Ist century AD, found in 1843)

 Virunum was the capital of Noricum for a period.
 Iron ore was quarried in its vicinity and metal production was concentrated in the town.
 It was close to Italy and its wealthiest citizens could easily decorate their houses with statues bought at Aquileia.
 In 1692 a number of funerary inscriptions were gathered in a chapel by a magistrate of Magdalensberg and the first excavations were undertaken in the late XVIIIth century; they were aimed at finding works of art and there is little documentation on where statues, inscriptions and other objects were actually found.
 XXth century archaeological campaigns identified the layout of the Roman town and the location of its main buildings.

 Vienna: Archaeological Area at Michaelerplatz (you may wish to see its baroque church)